Team Canada honoured Clément Ouimet who passed away after being struck my a car on Mont-Royal.

 Michael Matthews has a last minute chat on the phone before the start.

-Nicolas Zukowsky and Adam Roberge at the 2018 GP Montreal.
+Nicolas Zukowsky leads the break at the 2018 GP Montreal.

 The peloton was still all together the second time up Camillien-Houde.